ThanhNguyen-Tien/ed-fsm-library/README.md

    ### Advantages

-   - **Modularity**: Event-driven systems promote modularity by separating event detection from event handling.
+   - **Modularity**: Event-driven systems enhance modularity by decoupling event detection from event handling, making the system easier to maintain and extend.
-   - **Responsiveness**: Systems can respond quickly to asynchronous events.
+   - **Responsiveness**: The system can quickly react to asynchronous events, improving real-time performance.
-   - **Scalability**: Easy to add new event types and handlers without affecting existing code.
+   - **Scalability**: New event types and handlers can be added with minimal impact on existing code, making the system highly extensible

-## Library Features
+## Framework Features

-- **Lightweight**: Designed to be minimal in resource usage, suitable for embedded systems with limited memory and processing power.
+- **Lightweight**: Optimized for minimal resource usage, making it ideal for embedded systems with limited memory and processing power.
-- **Flexible**: Supports custom event types and handlers.
+- **Flexible**: Supports user-defined event types and handlers, allowing customization based on application needs.
-- **Efficient**: Optimized for ARM Cortex-M microcontrollers.
+- **Efficient**: Fine-tuned for ARM Cortex-M microcontrollers, ensuring low latency and fast event processing.

-## Library Note
+## Framework Note

-- **This library is best used for bare-metal systems, which are systems that do not use an OS.**
+- **Best suited for bare-metal systems:** This framework is designed for systems running without an operating system (RTOS).

-- **If there are no events to handle, the system will perform WAIT FOR INTERRUPT.**
+- **Idle behavior:** When no events are pending, the system executes WAIT FOR INTERRUPT (WFI) to reduce power consumption and improve efficiency.

-- **Let's make everythings Asynchronous & non-Blocking.**

-- **For MCU has only 1 core, we only have 1 main loop.
-Please consider carefully if you intend to use any blocking functions such as HAL_Delay(), while(!UART_Ready()),... or similar because it will affect the EventQueue, delaying the whole system.**

-<p><em><strong><span style="font-size: 1.5em; text-decoration: underline;">Go to Components folder and take a look at README.md to GET STARTED!!!</span></strong></em></p>
+- **Non-blocking execution:** The framework follows an asynchronous, non-blocking approach to ensure smooth event processing

+## Important Considerations

+- This framework follows a cooperative (non-preemptive) execution model, meaning it does not support priorities or context switching.
+Event handlers are executed sequentially in the order they are received.

+- Since there is no preemption, each handler must complete its execution before the next event can be processed.
+Therefore, it is crucial to keep handler execution time minimal to ensure fast response to new events.
+Long-running operations within handlers may delay event processing and degrade system responsiveness.

+- Additionally, for microcontrollers with a single core, the system operates within a single main loop.
+Blocking functions (e.g., HAL_Delay(), while (!UART_Ready()), etc.) should be avoided, as they can halt event processing and introduce latency.
+Always consider the impact of such functions on event queue performance and overall system behavior.**

+<p><em><strong><span style="font-size: 1.5em;">Refer to the <span style="text-decoration: underline;">guide-line</span> directory for documentation on how to use the framework’s macro functions.</span></strong></em></p>